dreamcatcher-tech/network/Inbox/2024-11-11 1250 is it an engine that runs the json platform.md

 It should boot, then be injected with something that seals it and reserves its usage for only the root user.

+The server is an auth wrapper around the engine which is running.
+Server can use the engine to store is auth information, but it just provides a way to access that from outside chainland.

 ## Using the trail as a way of tracking promise state and controlling execution
 Only thing wrong with it, is the compartment's attachment to it as a signalling system.